MJ Melendez Player Props: Royals vs. Orioles

 MJ Melendez At The Plate

-- Melendez is batting .219 with 12 doubles, two triples, five home runs and 26 walks.
+- Melendez has 12 doubles, two triples, five home runs and 26 walks while batting .220.

+- In 61.0% of his 59 games this season, Melendez has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Melendez has an RBI in 15 of 58 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has picked up an RBI in 25.4% of his games this year, with more than one RBI in 11.9% of his games.
+He has also driven in three or more runs in two contests.

-- In 36.2% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.3%).
+- He has scored in 21 of 59 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.